Kpodov/Parabola-Mastery/README.md

 ## Programs:

 * i3:    	a tiling window manager for Linux
+* Polybar:	customizable status bar used with i3
+* Ranger: 	CLI file manager with VI key bindings